sam-shore/sous-chef/REST-API.md

 menu_category_name | Name of the menu category. | string
 sales_revenue | The before taxes sales total for each category. | decimal void_revenue | The value of voids (items voided after they were sent to the kitchen) authorized by a manager or admin in this category. | string quantity | The actual number of items ordered and billed within this category.
-This does not include voids. | decimal void_quantity | The number of items voided within this category. | decimal
+This does not include voids. xxx  | decimal void_quantity | The number of items voided within this category. | decimal

 ## <a name="MenuItemSales"></a>Menu Item Sales